 Asbestos management plans can be paper-based, but a majority of businesses find it easier to record plans electronically for easier access for all individuals.

 Detailed in the AMP will be the duty holder, who is the individual responsible for the upkeep and delivery of an asbestos management plan, and they are typically a property owner or business manager.

 For commercial premises built pre-2000, you must check for asbestos-containing materials to comply with the Control of Asbestos Regulations 2012.
 Upon discovery of ACMs, the asbestos management plan needs to be documented and acted upon.
 This goes for all non-domestic properties including factories, offices, shops, hospitals, warehouses, and others.

 Schools built before 2000 will probably have ACMs present and the same principles in asbestos management apply.
 An asbestos management plan for schools should document and be implemented in the same fashion as a commercial plan.
 The difference being is that a school can add an extra layer of complexity when it comes to responsibilities.
 The local authority will sometimes fall as the duty holder for a local authority school, whereas a privately run school will have the duty holder fall onto the proprietor or a group of trustees.

 An asbestos management plan need to be kept updated and under review constantly, being updated whenever a re-inspection is performed or when work is carried out around the ACMs or there is an asbestos incident.

-Contact the team at Grosvenor Asbestos Solutions today for all asbestos services and management planning from certified professionals in asbestos removal Manchester and asbestos removal south manchester.
+Contact the team at Grosvenor Asbestos Solutions today for all asbestos removal services and management planning from a certified and professional asbestos removal company who specialise in asbestos removal Manchester and asbestos removal south Manchester.